 David has had a variety of life experiences, which he loves to share with his readers.

-When you get a cat, what is the thing they typically like to do?
-They usually like using your furniture for their own benefit.
+What is the thing that cats typically like to do?
+They like using your furniture for their own benefit.
 This could be turning your bed into their bed, or, turning your couch into their personal scratching post.

 In fact, I remember that happening with my mother's cats so much, she had to put plastic around the sides of the couch so her cats wouldn't scratch it!
 But you know what she didn't have in her house?
 A cat tower.
 A piece of furniture cats can call their own to sleep on, scratch, and ultimately destroy.
 It's what cats do best.

 Pros and Cons